 Will you need a loan to attend American Trade School?
 If so, you may consider federal student loans.
 Federal loans are borrowed funds that must be repaid with interest.
 A federal student loan allows students and their parents, to borrow money to help pay for college through loan programs supported by the federal government.
-They have low interest rates and offer flexible repayment terms, benefits, and options.
+These loans have low interest rates and offer flexible repayment terms, benefits, as well as other options.

 Beginning July 1, 2010, all new Stafford and PLUS loans will be made under the William D. Ford Federal Direct Loan Program (Direct Loan programs).
 In the Direct Loan, the U.S. Government is the lender, and loan funds are provided to students through the school.